 Use case #1 Diurnal Migration.

-The daily vertical migration of oceanic small Nekton and larger Zooplankton between the deeper mesopelagic and the more productive upper 200 meter waters of the epipelagic zone is one of the great migrations on earth.
-This vast and energetic movement of biomass directly informs important scientific questions such as the vertical rate of carbon and nutrient transport from surface waters and the role of forage in the distribution of zooplankton.
+The daily vertical migration of oceanic small Nekton and larger Zooplankton between the deeper mesopelagic and the more productive upper 200 meter waters of the epipelagic zone is one of the greatest migrations on earth.
+This vast and energetic movement of biomass directly informs important scientific questions such as the vertical rate of carbon and nutrient transport from surface waters and the role of foraging in the distribution of zooplankton.

 Previous work on diurnal migration has used net tows or acoustics to provide estimates of the volumes of bulk transport, but very little direct observation of individual species has been possible.
 This species-specific identification is important for three reasons; each subgroup migrates at different times and speeds, each may have a different reason and consequence for migration, and each subgroup constitutes an unknown fraction of the overall bulk effect.

-MBARI is uniquely positioned to address this problem by using a camera equipped LRAUV to conduct high density day and night transects in the upper 300 meters of the water column.
+MBARI is uniquely positioned to address this problem by using a camera-equipped LRAUV to conduct high temporal and spatial resolution, day and night transects in the upper 300 meters of the water column.
 The specific mission is to use the camera equipped LRAUV to conduct 150 meter long visual and acoustic transects at 50 meter depth intervals to 300 meters.
 The total transect time will be 25 minutes per series and the series would be repeated hourly for 48 hours.

 The total sensor “on time” for this mission would be 20 hours and the energy use for this mission would be 1.8kW hr for 48 hours.
 The current technology limit to mission endurance would be the internal visual image storage capacity.
 The energy endurance limit is approximately 5 days.
 At the end of this cycle, the vehicle would be recovered, recharged, data downloaded, and immediately prepared for another survey.